To maintain your F-1 visa status and your ability to continue studying at WSU, you will need to follow these rules and requirements.

-Limit online courses to 1 class (3 credits) per semester.
 Only 3 online course credits may be counted toward your full-time enrollment requirement.
 If you are an undergraduate and want to take 6 credits online, you must still take an additional 9 credits in the classroom.
+Graduate students must take at least 7 credits in the classroom.

 You may take classes at other schools while taking classes at WSU.
 However, at least 50 percent of your classes must be taken at WSU.
 Classes you take at another school will count toward your full-time enrollment requirement at WSU if you submit a Concurrent Enrollment Request.

 If you need to seek reinstatement after insufficient academic progress:

 - Undergraduates: Contact the Academic Success and Career Center

 - Graduate students: Contact the Graduate School

 If you are academically deficient or if your reinstatement was denied, contact an International Student and Scholar Services advisor immediately to discuss your options.

 Summer enrollment is optional for continuing full-time students.
 If you were enrolled at WSU for spring semester and plan to continue the following fall semester, you are not required to enroll during the summer semester.

 Graduate Students Defending in the Summer

 If you will be defending your dissertation or thesis in the summer, you are required to enroll in at least 2 research credits (700/702/800).
 Refer to the Graduate School for more information.